LilachGr/AnomalyDetectionWebApp/README.md

 # AnomalyDetectionWebApp
 ## About the WebApp
+We implement the lighter version for this exercise.
 In this WebApp we implement the MVC architecture.
 We have the folder of the model and it contains a dll file that implements two algorithms for detecting anomalies (Regression, Hybrid).
 Also in that folder, we have a AlgorithmFunctions.js file.
 This file calls the dll in response to the controller.
 We have the View folder which holds the view of our WebApp.
 The view shows the web page with all parts as required (choosing two csv files and algorithm and the response).